ovinc/imgseries/README.md

 - `Flicker`: analyze image flicker with reference zone(s).
 These classes act on `ImgSeries` or `ImgStack` objects.

-The package is customizable and designed to easily incorporate modifications and additional, user-defined plugins (e.g. different type of analysis methods); see *Customize_Analysis.ipynb* and *Customize_Images.ipynb* in the `examples` folder.
+The package is customizable and designed to easily incorporate modifications and additional, user-defined plugins (e.g. different type of analysis methods); see the *Customization* section below, and the notebooks situated in the `examples/examples_customize/` folder.

 How to install: